Definitions of fascism: George Orwell

+See also Orwell's comment in the "Fascist" as an insult section below.

 Franklin D. Roosevelt

-American President Franklin D. Roosevelt, who led the US into war with the fascist Axis powers, wrote about fascism:
+American President Franklin D. Roosevelt, who led the US into war against the fascist Axis powers, wrote about fascism:

+Council on Foreign Relations

+According to the Council on Foreign Relations, many experts see fascism as a mass political movement centered around extreme nationalism, militarism, and the placement of national interests above those of the individual.
+Fascist regimes often advocate for the overthrow of institutions that they view as "liberal decay" while simultaneously promoting traditional values.
+They believe in the supremacy of certain peoples and use it to justify the persecution of other groups.
+Fascist leaders often maintain a cult of personality and seek to generate enthusiasm for the regime by rallying massive crowds.
+This contrasts with authoritarian governments, which also centralize power and suppress dissent, but want their subjects to remain passive and demobilized.

-"Fascist" as insult
+"Fascist" as an insult

 Some have argued that the terms fascism and fascist have become hopelessly vague since the World War II period, and that today it is little more than a pejorative used by supporters of various political views to insult their opponents.
 The word fascist is sometimes used to denigrate people, institutions, or groups that would not describe themselves as ideologically fascist, and that may not fall within the formal definition of the word.
 As a political epithet, fascist has been used in an anti-authoritarian sense to emphasize the common ideology of governmental suppression of individual freedom.
 In this sense, the word fascist is intended to mean oppressive, intolerant, chauvinist, genocidal, dictatorial, racist, or aggressive.
-George Orwell wrote in 1944:

-...the word 'Fascism' is almost entirely meaningless.
+George Orwell wrote in 1944: ...the word 'Fascism' is almost entirely meaningless.
 In conversation, of course, it is used even more wildly than in print.
 I have heard it applied to farmers, shopkeepers, Social Credit, corporal punishment, fox-hunting, bull-fighting, the 1922 Committee, the 1941 Committee, Kipling, Gandhi, Chiang Kai-Shek, homosexuality, Priestley's broadcasts, Youth Hostels, astrology, women, dogs and I do not know what else ...
 Except for the relatively small number of Fascist sympathisers, almost any English person would accept 'bully' as a synonym for 'Fascist'.
 That is about as near to a definition as this much-abused word has come.